brendonsoto/dotfiles_orig/meine_zettlekasten/elixir.md

 tail = tl nums
 ```

+To see if an *item is present* in a list use `in`
+Example:
+`1 in [1, 2, 3]`

 ## Keyword lists
 These are basically *dicts/hash maps/etc* from other languages
+They are most useful for options to be passed into either other functions or command-line params
+If you need something like a dictionary, use [map](#maps)
 Examples:
 ```
 [name: "Brendon", age: 12]